GreenteaOS/Tofita/README.md

 ```

 #### Configure

+Add your apps, folders and other files into `assets\desktop` to see them in the built image.

 Create `R:` ram disk about 1 GB (you may download a free [AMD Radeon™ RAMDisk](http://radeonramdisk.com/files/Radeon_RAMDisk_4_4_0_RC36.msi)) for faster builds and configure `config.json > tempFolder`.
 Otherwise `C:` is used to store builds by default.